 Emily has argued before the U.S. Court of Appeals for the Seventh Circuit and has handled many aspects of litigation, including consulting on viable claims; drafting pleadings, motions, and appellate briefs; and preparing fact witnesses.
 She also has experience with international arbitrations under ICSID rules (International Centre for Settlement of Investment Disputes).

 Emily maintains an active pro bono practice, representing indigent prisoners and individuals in civil rights cases.
-Most recently, she represented a plaintiff in a civil rights lawsuit against the County of San Jose in the U.S. District Court for the Northern District of California.
+Most recently, she successfully represented a former prisoner in his appeal from the district court's dismissal of his civil rights lawsuit in the Seventh Circuit.
+She also represented a plaintiff in a civil rights lawsuit against the County of San Jose in the U.S. District Court for the Northern District of California, which resulted in a favorable settlement for the client following mediation.

 Emily served as a law clerk to Judge Robert L. Wilkins of the U.S. Court of Appeals for the District of Columbia Circuit and to Judge Beth Labson Freeman of the U.S. District Court for the Northern District of California.